 “The most important thing is we have the names, the signatures of those that have been dear to us through the years that are no longer with us,” an emotional Mills said, fighting back tears.

-Their daughter Mary died suddenly four years ago at the age of 44.
+Their daughter Mary died suddenly a few years ago at the age of 44.
 A ruptured aneurysm has left a big hole in the family’s heart.
 But Mary’s signatures on the tablecloth are a seasonal reminder that she’s right there with them.

 “We lost a daughter four years ago, and it is very special to be able to put that tablecloth on the table each Thanksgiving and there is Mary’s name and she’s among us.
 As well as my mother and my husband’s father.
 Those three signatures are irreplaceable to us at this point, and I’m sure that tablecloth is irreplaceable to our four remaining kids and 10 grandkids and anybody else that has sat our table.”